KatieProchilo/ContainerTraining/README.md

 In this guide we will walk you through the following

-- Building an asp.net Core WebAPI
+- Building an ASP.NET Core Web API
-- Putting your WebAPI in a Docker Container
+- Putting your Web API in a Docker Container
 - Running the container locally
-- publishing the container to Docker Hub
+- Publishing the container to Docker Hub
-- publishing the container to ACR (Azure Container Registry)
+- Publishing the container to ACR (Azure Container Registry)
 - Deploy the container using a web app in azure
 - Setting up Continuous Deployment for your container in a Web App
 - Running the container in Azure using ACI (Azure Container Service)